2004 AFL Grand Final: Background

-The match was played at the Melbourne Cricket Ground, the capacity of which was reduced owing to construction work on the new northern grandstand ahead of the 2006 Commonwealth Games.
-The attendance was reduced due to construction works on one of the grandstands resulting in the attendance being 77,671, the lowest at a grand final attendance since 1991, when it was held at Waverley Park, and the lowest at the MCG since the 1948 Grand Final Replay.
+The match was played at the Melbourne Cricket Ground, the capacity of which was reduced owing to construction work on the new northern grandstand ahead of the 2006 Commonwealth Games, resulting in the attendance being 77,671.
+This was the lowest at a grand final attendance since 1991, when it was held at Waverley Park, and the lowest at the MCG since the 1948 Grand Final Replay.

-For the first time in VFL/AFL history, both competing grand finalists were clubs based outside the state of Victoria; and, as of 2022, it remains the only grand final featuring two expansion teams who joined the league after 1986 as part of national expansion.
+For the first time in VFL/AFL history, both competing grand finalists were clubs based outside the state of Victoria; and, as of 2025, it remains the only grand final featuring two teams who joined the league after 1986 as part of national expansion.
 In an article for the Herald Sun titled "Our misery is interstate joy – Invaders on the M.C.G.”, Kevin Healey stated that “Victorian footy fans’ worst nightmare finally came true last night – two interstate teams will contest the A.F.L.
 Grand Final.”